telezhnaya/docs/docs/tokens/balances.md

 For this example, final cost of invoking the function was `(250815301972200000000 + 3551880449426700000000) / 10^24 = 0.0038026957513989` Near Tokens.
 Reward was `0.0009903195442363` Near Tokens.

+TODO: add Nomicon link about royalties when [this issue](https://github.com/near/NEPs/issues/198) will be resolved.

 #### The example of calling a function could be more complex.

 https://explorer.mainnet.near.org/transactions/DuGWWTK2sAxjffifJiJBv6hs3Hc8MdhpHnzgRJryV4Be